-Dear \\\\\:

-Discipline Notification

-This is to inform you of a violation committed as an athletic training student.
+Dear : Discipline Notification This is to inform you of a violation committed as an athletic training student.
 The following is for your information.

-Unexcused absence or tardy

-- 1st Offense Meet with preceptor - 2nd Offense Meeting with preceptor, Clinical Education Coordinator - 3rd Offense Meeting with preceptor, Clinical Education Coordinator and Director of Athletic Training Education; \possible suspension of athletic training clinical hours

-Dress code violation

-- 1st Offense Warning - 2nd Offense Sent home, early treatment or practice following day, meeting with preceptor and Clinical Education Coordinator - 3rd Offense Meeting with preceptor, Clinical Education Coordinator and Director of Athletic Training Education; \possible suspension of athletic training clinical hours
+Unexcused absence or tardy 1st Offense - Meet with preceptor 2nd Offense - Meeting with preceptor, Clinical Education Coordinator 3rd Offense - Meeting with preceptor, Clinical Education Coordinator and Director of Athletic Training Education; possible suspension of athletic training clinical hours and failure of clinical course Dress code violation 1st Offense - Warning and may necessitate returning home to change 2nd Offense - Sent home, meeting with preceptor and Clinical Education Coordinator 3rd Offense - Meeting with preceptor, Clinical Education Coordinator and Director of Athletic Training Education; possible suspension of athletic training clinical hours and failure of clinical course Poor Clinical Evaluations 1st Offense - Meeting with preceptor and Clinical Education Coordinator and creation of improvement plan with specific goals and objectives.
+2nd Offense - Formal meeting with preceptor, Clinical Education Coordinator and Program Director, possible failure of course to which the clinical hours are attached □ Failure to follow NATA code of ethics Dismissal from program Other (Please describe action completely): Will delay graduation

-□ Clinical Evaluations

-- 1st Offense Meeting with preceptor and Clinical Education Coordinator - 2nd Offense written warning and formal meeting with supervisor, - Program Director, Clinical Education Coordinator, \possible failure of course to which the clinical hours are attached

-□ Failure to follow NATA code of ethics

-Dismissal from program

-□ Other (Please describe action completely):

-\May delay graduation

 Comments to student:

 Comments by student:

-Signature of Supervisor Date
+Signature of Supervisor - Ē Date

-Signature of Student Date
+Signature of Student - Ī Date

-Signature of ATP Program Director Date Signature of Clinical Education Coord rdinator Date
+Signature of ATP Program Director - Date -

+Signature of Clinical Education Cod - ordinator Date

-A copy of this notification will be placed in the student's file
+A copy of this notification will be place ed in the st udent's file 9

-APPENDIX G
+APPENDIX F